blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 It wasn’t fear in her eyes anymore.
 It was *pity*.

-"You mistake hunger for power," she whispered.
+"You mistake hunger for power" she whispered.
 And she *pulled*.

 Not against his chains—but *through* them.
 She didn’t break free.
 She *unmade* them.
 The necrotic energy didn’t shatter; it *dissolved* into swirling motes of starlight, absorbed into her skin.
 Malak Vorth’s triumphant grin died as he felt his own magic *leak* out of him, siphoned away by the very void he’d tried to command.

-"You don’t command the void, little necromancer," Nyx murmured, stepping closer as he gasped, weakening.
+"You don’t command the void, little necromancer" Nyx murmured, stepping closer as he gasped, weakening.
 "The void *is* me."
 She pressed her palm flat against his chest again.
 This time, it wasn’t a caress.
 It was an execution.
 "And it *hungers*."

 The spire exploded in silent, violet light.